savadkv01/SparkDemo_AdidasSalesAnalysis/README.md

 This is Data Analysis using Pyspark and Spark SQL

-Total Sales, Total profit.
-Average Price per Unit and Total Units Sold Total Sales by month
+1.Total Sales, Total profit.
+Average Price per Unit and Total Units Sold 2.Total Sales by month
-Total sales by state
+3.Total sales by state
-Total sales by region
+4.Total sales by region
-Total sales by product
+5.Total sales by product
-Total sales by retailer
+6.Total sales by retailer
-units sold by Sales method
+7.Units sold by Sales method
-Top performing Cities by profit
+8.Top performing Cities by profit